falsedroplets/falsedroplets/README.md

 low social battery • may disappear randomly

-i joke around a lot • expect silly humour
+i joke around a lot • suggestive / offensive humor to ppl i am comf

 slow to apologize • not a people pleaser